carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 # Plot crop fields
 cf_boundary_crop.geometry.boundary.plot(
     ax=ax,
-    facecolor="white",
     edgecolor="red",
-    linewidth = 0.5,

 )

-# Plot bounding box
-plt.plot(*bb_cropfields.exterior.xy,
-         color="black",
-         linewidth = 2,
-         linestyle = '--',
-        )
 ~~~
 {: .language-python}

 <img src="../fig/20-crop-raster-bounding-box-01.png" title="Bounding boxes of AoI over the raster"  width="512" style="display: block; margin: auto;" />

-Seeing from the bounding boxes, the crop fields (red) only takes a small part of
+Seeing from the location of the polygons, the crop fields (red) only takes a small part of
 the raster.
 Therefore before actual processing, we can first crop the raster to
 our area of interest.
 The `clip_box` function allows one to crop a raster by the
 min/max of the x and y coordinates.
+Note that we are croping the original image `true_color_image` now, but not the overview image `overview_image`.

 ~~~
 # Crop the raster with the bounding box